Department of Labor Logo United States Department of Labor

 Important Qualities

 Communication skills.
-Marine engineers and naval architects must give clear instructions and explain complex concepts when leading projects.
+Marine engineers and naval architects must be able to give clear instructions and explain complex concepts when leading projects.

-Ingenuity.
-Marine engineers and naval architects must use operations analysis to create a design to perform the ship’s functions.
-They then employ critical-thinking skills to anticipate and correct any deficiencies before the ship is built or set to sea.
+Critical-thinking skills.
+Marine engineers and naval architects need to anticipate and correct any deficiencies in a ship’s performance before it is built or set to sea.

 Math skills.
-Marine engineers and naval architects use the principles of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.
+Marine engineers and naval architects use calculus, trigonometry, and other mathematics for analysis, design, and troubleshooting in their work.

 Pay About this section